Commercial Package Policy (CPP)

 The CPP includes Common Declarations, which provide essential details about the policy, such as the insured’s name, policy period, premium, and more.
 There are also Common Conditions that apply across all coverage parts, covering aspects like cancellation, policy changes, and premium responsibilities.

-This coverage part includes various forms like Building and Personal Property, Business Income, and more to cater to different property exposures in a business.
+This coverage part includes various forms like Building and Personal Property, Business Income, and more to address different property exposures in a business.

 Once coverage forms are selected, a cause of loss form must be chosen to specify the perils insured against.
 Options include Basic, Broad, Special, and Earthquake forms, each with specific coverage details and exclusions.